-A. Definite Atonement Does Not Limit the Sufficiency of the Atonement.
-The death of Christ has infinite, intrinsic value and is sufficient to save any and all men who will lay hold of it by faith.
+Definite Atonement Does Not Limit the Sufficiency of the Atonement

+The death of Christ has infinite, intrinsic value and is sufficient to save any and all men who will receive it by faith.
 While Christ's death is designed to save only the elect, it is sufficient for this world and a thousand worlds just like it.
 Had there been ten thousand worlds with ten trillion people upon them, and had it been Christ's purpose to save all these people, Christ would have had to do no more than He did on the Cross to save men.
-No man will ever perish for the insufficiency of an atonement to save him.
+No man will ever perish for the sufficiency of an atonement to save him.
 If he wants the atonement, he can have it.

-- B. Definite Atonement Does Not Limit a Sincere Offer of the Gospel.
+Definite Atonement Does Not Limit a Sincere Offer of the Gospel

 The gospel of Christ is to be offered to all men without exception and all who want to be saved by Christ shall be saved.
 The atonement is objectively available to all men on the condition of faith.
-There is unlimited availability to all men who want the atonement. - C. Definite Atonement Does Not Limit the Non-Saving Benefits of the Atonement to the World.
+There is unlimited availability to all men who want the atonement.

+Definite Atonement Does Not Limit the Non-Saving Benefits of the Atonement to the World

 Definite atonement does not say that there are no benefits which accrue to unsaved men because of the atonement, but these are non-saving benefits.
-Every good and profitable thing done for man is made possible by the redemptive work of Jesus Christ. - IV.
-The Theological Arguments for Limited Substitution - A. Theological Statement.
+Every good and profitable thing done for man is made possible by the redemptive work of Jesus Christ.

+THE THEOLOGICAL ARGUMENTS FOR LIMITED SUBSTITUTION

+Theological Statement

 Negatively, the doctrine of definite atonement states that Christ was not a sacrificial substitute for every member of the human race.
-Positively, the doctrine of definite atonement teaches that Christ was a sacrificial substitute for a great host of sinners whom the Father from eternity had purposed to save. - B. Covenant of Redemption.
+Positively, the doctrine of definite atonement teaches that Christ was a sacrificial substitute for a great host of sinners whom the Father from eternity had purposed to save.

+Covenant of Redemption

 According to the Bible, Christ's death was part of an eternal covenant.
-"Now the God of peace, who brought up from the dead the great Shepherd of the sheep through the blood of the eternal covenant, even Jesus our Lord" (Heb.
+"May the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep" (Heb.
 13:20).
 In Isaiah 42, the Father is speaking about the Son and says that Christ was appointed to a covenant relationship with God's people.

-"I am the LORD, I have called you in righteousness, I will also hold you by the hand and watch over you, And I will appoint you (Christ) as a covenant to the people, As a light to the nations, To open blind eyes, To bring out prisoners from the dungeon, and those who dwell in darkness from the prison" (Is.
+"I, the LORD, have called you in righteousness; I will take hold of your hand.
+I will keep you and will make you to be a covenant for the people and a light for the Gentiles, to open eyes that are blind, to free captives from prison and to release from the dungeon those who sit in darkness."
+(Isa.
 42:6-7).